bruceyang2012/Face-Alignment-with-simple-cnn/README.md

 ## Description
 This is a implementation of Face Aligment with simple cnn in Keras, which is the second step of my **FaceID system**.
-You can find another two repository as follows:
+You can find another two repositories  as follows:
 1. [Face-detection-with-mobilenet-ssd](https://github.com/bruceyang2012/Face-detection-with-mobilenet-ssd)
 2. [Face-Alignment-with-simple-cnn](https://github.com/bruceyang2012/Face-Alignment-with-simple-cnn)
 3. Face-identification-with-cnn-triplet-loss(To do)